Skip to content

 I Feel Overwhelmed

-Most people will feel overwhelmed or worried at some point and sometimes find that having a certain level of stress in their day-to-day life, can be helpful or even motivating.
+Most people will feel overwhelmed or worried at some point and sometimes, they may find that having a certain level of stress in their day-to-day life, can be helpful or even motivating.

-If you want to reduce stress or anxiety and feel calmer, we can help with the right talking therapy or support, including mindfulness exercises, creating a safety plan or just offering advice on dealing with mental health for you.
-You may have certain mental health goals you would like to work towards, and we can help you with these.
+Getting support is an important step in starting your journey to reducing your feelings of overwhelm and learning how to manage daily life.
+By completing a self-referral, we can help you with the right talking therapy for you, including mindfulness exercises, creating a safety plan or just through offering advice on dealing with your mental health.
+If you have certain mental health goals you would like to work towards and achieve, we can help you.

 Financial worries icon